arg0naut91/neatRanges/README.md

   - `groups` argument is optional;

-  - (*Currently only available in development version*) `startVars` and `endVars` are attributes of every date/timestamp record (optional as arguments).
-Once the ranges are collapsed, each record will keep the `startVars` from the very beginning of the range while the `endVars` will contain the attributes from the very end of the range.
-It’s possible to include multiple columns both in `startVars` as well as `endVars`.
+  - (*Currently only available in development version*) `startAttr` and `endAttr` are attributes of every date/timestamp record (optional as arguments).
+Once the ranges are collapsed, each record will keep the `startAttr` from the very beginning of the range while the `endAttr` will contain the attributes from the very end of the range.
+It’s possible to include multiple columns both in `startAttr` as well as `endAttr`.
+Note that all of them will be - for safety reasons - converted to *character* beforehand.

 <!-- end list -->